Krishi-03/Pizza-Sales-Analysis/README.md

 # Pizza Sales Analysis
 Welcome to the Pizza Sales Analysis repository!
-This project provides a comprehensive analysis of a pizza restaurant's sales data using SQL queries and Power BI visualizations.
+This project provides a comprehensive analysis of a pizza sales data from Jan/2015 - Dec/2015 using SQL queries and Power BI visualizations.

 TechStack - Microsoft Power BI, MySQL, Excel